Switzer Foundation: Leadership Grant Program

 Location of residency: United StatesView website Save Need help writing this grant?

-The Robert and Patricia Switzer Foundation created the Leadership Grant Program to help advance the professional careers of Switzer Fellows and to give non-profit organizations, educational institutions and government agencies greater access to individuals with superior technical, scientific or policy expertise.
-Grants are awarded to organizations actively addressing issues of environmental quality to implement programs designed collaboratively with Switzer Fellows.
+The Robert and Patricia Switzer Foundation created the Leadership Grant Program to help advance the leadership capacity and professional careers of Switzer Fellows, and to give non-profit organizations, educational institutions and public agencies greater access to individuals with superior technical, scientific or policy expertise.
+Grants are awarded to organizations actively addressing environmental improvement through projects designed collaboratively with Switzer Fellows.

 You can learn more about this opportunity by visiting the funder's website.